ELITEv5/SunPLS/README.md

 ```

 This feedback loop allows the system to dynamically adjust borrowing incentives and supply conditions in response to market deviation.

 ---

+---

+# Intellectual Lineage

+SunPLS sits at the intersection of two independent lines of thinking that arrived
+at the same conclusion 50 years apart.

+In 1976, economist Friedrich Hayek published *Denationalisation of Money*,
+arguing that government monopoly on currency issuance was the root cause of
+monetary instability.
+His proposed solution: competing private currencies that
+earn trust through demonstrated stability — not legal mandate, not institutional
+backing, not governance decisions.
+Every central bank ignored him.
+He lacked the
+trustless infrastructure to make it real.

+The ProjectUSD specification translated Hayek's vision into a concrete
+architectural framework for autonomous stable assets — defining the P/R/r
+feedback loop, the redemption floor, and the closed-loop stability guarantee
+that requires no external reference, no oracle dependency on USD, and no human
+discretion at any point in the system.

+SunPLS is the first live implementation of that specification.

+The architecture is not pegged to the dollar.
+It is not pegged to any external
+asset.
+It defines its own internal equilibrium price R and defends it through
+mathematics.
+The "bank" is immutable Solidity.
+The "monetary policy" is
+a proportional controller that executes identically whether it processes
+$100 or $100 million.
+No board meeting required.

+> *"If stablecoins truly become infrastructure then the systems that matter most
+> will be the ones that no one controls."*
+> — ProjectUSD specification author

+SunPLS is that system.

+---